ActiveCampaign vs ConvertKit

 |---|---|---|

-Choose ActiveCampaign if you're a business scaling sales, managing multiple teams, or need advanced CRM and revenue automation.
-Choose ConvertKit if you're a creator, blogger, coach, or educator building an audience and want a distraction-free email platform with built-in landing pages and product integrations.
+Choose ActiveCampaign if you're running a B2B business, agency, or sales operation that needs advanced CRM, lead scoring, and multi-channel automation.
+Choose ConvertKit if you're a creator, writer, educator, or coach building an audience and want built-in monetization tools with an intuitive creator-focused interface.

 When to choose each